 -

-Health Plans including health insurance companies, HMOs, company health plans, and certain government programs that pay for health care, such as Medicare and Medicaid.
+Health Plans, which include health insurance companies, HMOs, company health plans, and certain government programs that pay for health care, such as Medicare and Medicaid.

 -

-Most Health Care Providers - especially those that conduct certain business electronically, such as electronic health insurance billing.
-This includes most doctors, clinics, hospitals, psychologists, chiropractors, nursing homes, pharmacies, and dentists.
+Most Health Care Providers, especially those that conduct certain business electronically, such as electronic health insurance billing.
+Such providers include most doctors, clinics, hospitals, psychologists, chiropractors, nursing homes, pharmacies, and dentists.

 -

-Health Care Clearinghouses - businesses that process nonstandard health information they receive from another entity or vice versa.
+Health Care Clearinghouses and businesses that process nonstandard health information they receive from another entity or vice versa.

 -